zoffline/zwift-offline/README.md

-# zoffline server IMG for Raspberry Pi 2b v1.2, 3a+, 3b, 3b+ or 4b.
+# zoffline server IMG for Raspberry Pi

 I made a ready to play zoffline server for the Raspberry Pi.

+Following Raspberry Pi should be comaptible: 2b v1.2, 3a+, 3b, 3b+(tested) or 4b.
+Passthrough internet on the Pi hotspot is enabled if you connect the Pi over a ethernet cable.

-You can play on any Zwift client (Windows, iOS, Android, macOS) over the zoffline wifi hotspot from the Pi.
+You can play on any Zwift client (Windows, iOS, Android, macOS) over the zoffline wifi hotspot from the Pi. iOS needs a temorary jailbreak.

 This is a fork of https://github.com/zoffline/zwift-offline